 You don’t have to pick winning stocks or become a landlord to be an investor.

-Depending on your personal situation and financial goals, there are many different ways to invest; with a variety of “vehicles” to invest in.
+Depending on your situation and financial goals, there are many different ways to invest, with various “vehicles” to invest in.

-But people – especially women – still shy away from investing and it can have a devastating effect on building wealth over many years.
+But people – especially women – still shy away from investing, which can devastate building wealth over many years.

 Many think they have plenty of time to invest later in life.
 But each year they wait takes away from the power of compound interest.